yuvalbl/meetups/Performance_v8/Readme.md

 ---

 ## Overview

-With proper Optimization a javascript function can run x100 times faster and more
+With proper Optimization a javascript function can run x100 times faster and more.

+## Goals
+* Describe how v8 works (In principle...)
+* Review options to improve v8 optimization
 ---

 ## What is v8 and how it works?